airladon/FigureOne/tutorials/1 - Shape/README.md

 <script type="text/javascript" src='./index.js'></script>
 ```

-All other examples have the same, or very similar HTML index file.
+All other examples have the same, or very similar HTML index file, and so it will only be mentioned again if it changes.

 ### Javascript

-First a figure is created. `Fig` is the FigureOne library that is globally available to the script.
+First a figure is created. `Fig` is the FigureOne library globally available after loading the script.

 ```js
 const figure = new Fig.Figure();